 The high rate of spin necessary to maintain Valleya's shape means that its days are very short - only about 11 kiloseconds or a bit over three hours long.

-This also creates a significant Coriolis force, so that cyclonic storms tend to be both common and weak, and tornadoes are common and strong.
+This also creates a significant Coriolis force, so that cyclonic storms tend to be both common and small, and tornadoes are common and strong.

 It also breaks the atmospheric circulation into a large number of Hadley cells, creating many bands of differing climate going across both lobes (and perpendicular to the spin axis).

 Climate is influenced by the angle of incidence to incoming solar radiation, much as on Earth.
-This means that the land near the plane through the planet perpendicular to the angle of rotation has sweltering rain forests and baking deserts, while the land far from that plane consists of tundra, icecaps, and seasonal pack ice.
-The former is correctly described as "tropical", while the latter is still called "polar" despite the fact that it is not necessarily anywhere near the planet's poles (in terms of where the axis of rotation intersects the surface).
-Between those extremes you have a series of gradations in temperature leading to temperate latitudes.
+This means that the land near the plane through the planet perpendicular to the angle of rotation is tropical with sweltering rain forests and baking deserts, while the land far from that plane is artic with of tundra, icecaps, and seasonal pack ice.
+Between those extremes you have a series of gradations in temperature that result in temperate latitudes.

 Like the vegetation the animals often glow, using bioluminescence as social signals or to attract mates.